Plant Care – Maranta Leuconeura Kerchoveana

 Humidity Requirement: Medium to High

-Fun Facts about the Maranta genus: Just like the Calatheas, the Marantas are also popularly known as the Prayer plants.
+Fun Facts about the Maranta genus: Did you know?
+Just like the Calatheas, the Marantas are also popularly known as the Prayer plants.
 They fold their leaves up during the night, resembling praying hands!
 And when the morning comes, they open up their leaves to start the day.
 In the wilderness, Maranta grows on the floor of rainforests where the environment is humid and not much direct sunlight shines through.
 In other words, when they are grown indoors, a similar setting is needed for them to thrive.

 *Product photo shown is for reference only.
 Actual plant colour, type, size & arrangement may differ from the photo